Nicolas Nkoulou

 Internationally, Nkoulou played 75 times for Cameroon between 2008 and 2017, and decided to retire shortly after winning the 2017 Africa Cup of Nations, scoring the equalising goal in the final.
 He represented Cameroon in three World Cups and three Africa Cup of Nations.
 In September 2022, he was called up to the national team for the first time after 5 years.
+He then acquired eight more appearances for his country until 2023.

 Club career

 Monaco

 Nkoulou began his career at Kadji Sports Academy in Douala, the same academy that produced the likes of Samuel Eto'o, Carlos Kameni, and Eric Djemba-Djemba.
 In late 2007, it was announced that he was acquired by the principality-based side AS Monaco.
 He agreed to a three-year professional contract with the club.
 He spent the latter portion of the 2007–08 season playing with Monaco's CFA squad, before joining the squad for preseason in July 2008, where he was handed the number 3 kit.